Chalk Artist Supplies

 "It took us about 2 hours to unload and thankfully we had a neighbor with a high low that helped," he recounts.

-Matt and his wife Katie had just finished building their house that year, so the chalk was packed in the 3-car garage floor to ceiling 15 feet high all that next winter.
+Matt had just finished building his house that year, so the chalk was packed in the 3-car garage floor to ceiling 15 feet high all that next winter.
 They had been saving and planning to live their marriage debt free, and built their house that way.

 However when the need for preserving the chalk ministry came, Matt decided to mortgage his home in order to have the money to buy the chalk.
 What he did not know at the time was that it would cost well over half a million dollars to get into full production during the span of three years that followed.